Sim4n6/plasoWiki/Dependencies.md

 sudo apt-get update
 ```

-For development we recommend using the "Bleeding Edge" track.
+For development we recommend using the "Bleeding Edge" (dev) track.
 To add it to your apt configuration run:

 ```
 sudo add-apt-repository ppa:gift/dev